 China: Creating Trust Amidst Confusion

-Coats, the world’s leading industrial thread manufacturer, and Viessmann, an international maker of heating, industrial, and refrigeration systems, both have hundreds of employees in China.
-State-sanctioned news in the country is limited, but both companies have been able to use their app to share preventative measures and the latest updates via push notifications and their respective news channels.
+Coats, the world's leading industrial thread manufacturer, and Viessmann, an international maker of heating, industrial, and refrigeration systems, both have hundreds of employees in China.
+State-sanctioned news in the country is limited.
+Both companies have been using their app to share preventative measures and updates via push notifications and news channels.
 Because the information is filtered through the app, employees can trust that it’s valid, reassuring them in the midst of confusing conditions.